-He said that when he compared the rolling he said that very gentle moistening and opening of them showed the same characteristics on all of them and that was a reverse fold of one corner of the paper to make the cigarette slightly smaller at the mouth end.
+He said that when he compared the rolling he said that very gentle moistening and opening of them showed the same characteristics on all of them, that being a reverse fold of one corner of the paper to make the cigarette slightly smaller at the mouth end.

 When the police searched the chemical workers house they found none of Pamela Coventry's clothes there.

 However, they found some copies of the News Chronicle dates 4th, 6th, 7th, 9th, 10th, 12th and 21st January 1939, and when the chemical worker was shown them he said that he always took the News Chronicle.

 The police also took samples of tarred string that they found attached to his fence.

 When they went to his house on 1 February and arrested him he asked, 'Have you told my wife?', and when they tried to search him he said, 'Don't search me here'.